Selecting the Right Tracked Excavator for the Job

 Rear and side view cameras benefit the operator with an instantly increased field of vision, allowing for quicker and safer manoeuvring operations.
 The installation of safe load indicators allows the excavator to lift the maximum permissible load (for the reach, height and machine orientation) rather than being limited to a downgraded safe working load.
 An integrated height and slew limiter allow for greater productivity where headroom and side space is restricted.

 AE Faulks is an established and well-respected plant hire company, providing a wide range of tracked excavators and attachments, perfect for all manner of construction projects.
 The range includes 3.5t mini excavators, midi excavators (6t to 8t) and an extensive large excavator range (14t to 30t).
 They are available to hire on an operated or self-drive hire basis throughout the West Midlands and East Midlands regions of England.
-For more information about plant hire in Derby, Nottingham, Leicester, Lincoln and Birmingham get in touch with the team.
+For more information about plant hire in Derby, plant hire in Nottingham, plant hire in Leicester, plant hire in Lincolnshire and plant hire in Birmingham get in touch with the team.